bekk/bekk-christmas/post/react/suspense-part-2.md

 authors:
   - Julie Hill Roa
 ---
-Yesterday we learned about how Suspense can be used to support code splitting and lazy loading of components.
+Yesterday we looked at how Suspense can be used to support code splitting and lazy loading of components.
 Today however, we are going to look to the future and see what suspense will become.
 We will learn more about Suspense for data fetching and what Suspense is really all about: Creating a great loading experience for your app!

 _Disclaimer: The stuff we are going to look at today is not yet out in stable mode and might change over time.
-As Suspense for data fetching was a year ago is not as it is today.
+Suspense for data fetching a year ago is not as it is today.
 A lot is happening in the React community and I for one is excited to see what it will become!_

 # Suspense for data fetching